Grand-Axe/Windway/Readme.md

-Sources will appear here in the next couple of days.
-Please be patient.
+Sources will appear here when there are less time constraints.
+Please bear with me.

 Windway is a transportation system based on generating pressure differences in a long tube such that winds blow through it.
 The main method is by employing a heat pipe to conduct heat from one end of a tube to the other to set up a chimney effect.